azzamallow/MimicJS/README.markdown

         then.   john.should('enrolInSubject').using('Math');
     });

-All existing features within the testing frameworks (Jasmine and ScrewUnit) can be used in conjunction with Mimic.
+All existing features within the testing frameworks (Jasmine and ScrewUnit) can be used in conjunction with MimicJS.

 Other assertions
 ----------------